JoakimSundman/caddy-https-tutorial/caddy-tutorial/step1/step1.md

 ## **Step 1**
-To start off the tutorial we need to create a docker-compose.yml file which will create teh stack, making up the base of the project.
+To start off the we need to create a docker-compose.yml file which will create teh stack, making up the base of the project.

-`touch docker-compose.yml`